Farrelnugh005/GEE_Geothermal_Detection/README.md

 ### Prerequisites

 * A Google Earth Engine account.
-* Access to the GEE Code Editor (`code.earthengine.google.com`).
+* Access to the GEE Code Editor (`https://code.earthengine.google.com`).

 ### GEE Asset Setup

-This script relies on specific `FeatureCollection` and `Image` assets stored in Google Earth Engine. **You will need to upload your own spatial data (e.g., shapefiles for your region of interest, fault lines, or WKP areas) as assets to your GEE account and update the paths in the script.**
+This script relies on specific `FeatureCollection` and `Image` assets stored in Google Earth Engine. **You will need to upload your own spatial data (e.g., shapefiles for your region of interest, fault lines, or GWA areas) as assets to your GEE account and update the paths in the script.**

 1.  **Upload Your Assets:**
     * In the GEE Code Editor, go to the "Assets" tab (left panel).